Supporting Children With Chronic Pain

 - Do not ask every 5 minutes how the pain is doing, because that is how you remind your child of the pain.

 - You're doing well!
 Don't beat yourself up as a mother.

 A helpful book

-I was recommended a book that is exactly about this!
+I was recommended a book that was exactly about this!
 I would recommend it to other parents who struggle with these emotions themselves.
 The title of the book is: When Your Child Hurts.
-Effective strategies to increase comfort, reduce stress, and break the cycle of chronic pain by Rachael Coakley.
+Effective strategies to increase comfort, reduce stress and break the cycle of chronic pain by Rachael Coakley.

 Why is it important to read this book?
-From page 1 of the book, it seems like you are cozy in the psychologist's office with other parents who have the same questions and fears as you.
-The book is very easily written and makes you look at chronic pain in a completely different way and, even better, parenting.
+From page 1, it seems like you are cozy in the psychologist's office with other parents who have the same questions and fears as you.
+The book is very easily written and makes you look at chronic pain and (even better) parenting, in a completely different way.

 I know what you go through as a parent, and I also know how lonely it can feel sometimes, but you are not alone!
 We are in this together!

 Have you taken our Sickle Cell In America Survey yet?